vitkovit/akamai_mock/README.md

 * Listing exceptions from WAF rules.
 * `edgerc` file can now be read from windows and mac.
 * Use of local certificate to check internal git raw files.
+* check hostname in property, when Hostnames tab tools failed